cyanjnpr/copytoxochitl.koplugin/README.md

-# KOReader KarMtka / Copy to Xochitl Plugin
+# KOReader Copy to Xochitl / KarMtka Plugin

-A KOReader plugin that enables highlighted fragments of documents to be copied over to native xochitl notebooks.
+A KOReader plugin that enables highlighted fragments of documents to be copied over to native Xochitl notebooks.

 ## Installation